LeoZhichaoLiu/CSE-230-Final-project-Breakout-Clone/README.md

 ## If not, how will you modify your goals?

 To complete the games, we should at least complete the arena setting and game initialization to start a basic game model.
 For the more advanced game mechanism such as leveling up and random NPC movement would be put into a lower priority to accomplish before the deadline.
+Currently we are working on the general UI and try to finish the basic logic of game controlling.